 I used The Email Marketing Fairy to set up all of my welcome sequences and can’t recommend it enough!
 It has 50 word-for-word emails you can send your list.
 SO handy if you have no idea what to send your mailing list.

 If you don’t yet know, Pinterest is my favorite platform for driving traffic to my blog.
 When I first started blogging, I had no idea how to manage Pinterest.

-Since then, my profile has grown to over 3,000 followers, and 2.9 million monthly viewers.
-Now, monthly viewers don’t mean that 2.9 million people click on my blog a month.
+Since then, my profile has grown to nearly 7 thousand followers, and 5.4 million monthly viewers.
+Now, monthly viewers don’t mean that 5.4 million people click on my blog a month.
 But it does mean that a LOT of people see my pins.

 I still use it and think it is worth it, especially because I also share my pins in their Tribes, which work well to push my pins out.

 If you’d like to try Tailwind for free for a month, click here.